jameslu3/bird-sound-detection/README.md

 Here is a link to the dataset we used: https://www.kaggle.com/competitions/birdclef-2024/data

-We have 5 (relevant) files in this (Note: a lot of the files include some similar code due to us splitting the workload and working on separate things at the same time):
+We have 6 (relevant) files in this (Note: a lot of the files include some similar code due to us splitting the workload and working on separate things at the same time):
 - birdclef24-initial-implementation.ipynb: File that includes most of the data preprocessing and processing steps as well as the code for the training of each of our 4 models (ResNet, EfficientNet, ResNet-LSTM, EfficientNet-LSTM)
 - birdclef24-LSTM.ipynb: File that actually has the output for the CRNN model
 - resnet_lstm.py: Code for the architecture of the ResNet-LSTM model
 - efficientnet_lstm.py: Code for the architecture of the EfficientNet-LSTM model
+- RNNv2.ipynb: File that includes implementation and execution of RNN model
 - tSNE.ipynb: Visualization of our basic EfficientNet-based model and how well it can extract features from the data

 If you want to run this yourself, you only really need to use the birdclef-initial-implementation.ipynb and run the code from top to bottom (also download the dataset from Kaggle and place it into a data folder).
 In the middle, you are able to choose which of our 4 models you want to use, so choose one and run that.
 Your model will be saved to the models folder for later use if you wish.